Red Alert (song): Critical response

 The song received critical acclaim from music critics.
 Robert Christgau and AllMusic's John Bush both chose it as one of their track picks from Remedy.
 Marc Savlov from The Austin Chronicle described it as a "club staple" with the "propulsive, feel-fucked-up joy."
 Joshua Klein from The A.V.
-Club stated, "For the BPM-minded, the retro single "Red Alert" has more than enough faux funk and chic camp to keep the masses moving, proving that Buxton and Ratcliffe know well enough to think with their feet as well as their heads."
-Larry Flick from Billboard described the song as a "zippy, ears-pricking pop/dance track", and noted further that it is loaded with "space-age lasers, bloopy bounce rhythms, an unexpected dollop of cello, and a beat meant to ignite the airwaves into a froth of summertime glory."
+Club stated, "For the BPM-minded, the retro single 'Red Alert' has more than enough faux funk and chic camp to keep the masses moving, proving that Buxton and Ratcliffe know well enough to think with their feet as well as their heads."
+Larry Flick from Billboard magazine described the song as a "zippy, ears-pricking pop/dance track", and noted further that it is loaded with "space-age lasers, bloopy bounce rhythms, an unexpected dollop of cello, and a beat meant to ignite the airwaves into a froth of summertime glory."
 He also added that it is "a gallon hat full of fun, with a female vocal that will force fingers to drum, toes to tap, and heads to nod with abandon.
 The message here: oh, never mind, it's just about dancing and letting the music raise your soul to the rafters."
-Daily Record noted that this is "classic disco with a heavy slice of feel-good 70s beats."
+Scottish Daily Record named it "classic disco with a heavy slice of feel-good 70s beats."